driesbenoit/ugent-beamer/README.md

 Usage
 =====
 Refer to the extended example (`example/example.tex`) for an overview of the possibilities of the theme.
+Also, some design choices are motivated in the extended example.
+The minimal example is intended as a template or starting point for new users.

 Theme options
 -------------